bayulus/azure-honeynet-livetraffic/README.md

   <p>I conducted IP address lookups on the attackers' IP addresses using AbuseIPDB for further investigation and analysis</p>
   <img src="https://github.com/bayulus/azure-honeynet-livetraffic/blob/main/images/10.PNG?raw=true" >

   - <h3>Security Incident Event and Alert</h3>
   <img src="https://github.com/bayulus/azure-honeynet-livetraffic/blob/main/images/6.PNG?raw=true" >

+# Conclusion
+<p>In this project, a small network was set up in Microsoft Azure to simulate a honeynet.
+Different sources of logs were connected to a Log Analytics workspace.
+To monitor and respond to security threats, Microsoft Sentinel was used to detect unusual activity and create incidents based on the collected logs.

+Before applying any security measures, metrics were recorded in the insecure environment.
+Then, security controls were implemented, and metrics were measured again to see the impact of these measures.
+It was found that the number of security events and incidents reduced significantly after implementing the security controls, showing their effectiveness in protecting the network.

+However, it is important to consider that if the resources within the network were heavily used by regular users during this 24-hour period after implementing security controls, there might have been more security events and alerts generated.
+This is because normal user activities can sometimes trigger false positives or be mistaken for malicious behavior.</p>